ndongamadu/hdx-scraper-healthsite/README.md

 git clone https://github.com/ndongamadu/hdx-scraper-healthsite.git
 ```
 ## Run it
-Open a terminal and run the install script to setup.
+Open a terminal and run the install script.
 This will install a virtualenv and install all the requirements.
 ```
 cd hdx-scraper-healthsite
 python install.py
 ```
 ### HDX API key
 Get into HDX website and save your API in your home directory.
-The process is well documented in the [HDX API repository](https://github.com/OCHA-DAP/hdx-python-api) : Usage -> Getting started -> Obtaining your API Key.
+The full process for getting the key is well documented in the [HDX API repository](https://github.com/OCHA-DAP/hdx-python-api) : Usage -> Getting started -> Obtaining your API Key.

 ### Setup country to download/update
 Open the ```healhsite2.py``` file.